0kogu/followup-automation-v2/README.md

 # Follow up automation

-This follow up generator extracts the account managers stats in the week of the inserted date directly from the API, paste it over a template, save it as image and store in a folder for that given date.
+This follow up generator extracts the account managers stats in the week of a inserted date directly from the API, paste it over a template, save it as image and store in a folder for that given date.

 This is the second version of [this project](https://github.com/0kogu/followup-automation)